scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

    >>> x.shape
    (1464, 721, 1440)

-We can now play with this array as though it were a numpy array.
+We can now play with this array as though it were a NumPy array.
 Because dask.arrays implement the ``__array__`` protocol we can dump them directly into functions of other libraries.
 These libraries will trigger computation when they call ``np.array(...)`` on their input.